danwentworthart/glycam-molstar-custom-viewers/README.txt

 Day to day editing
-Before building, you currently need to tell nvm to use the correct version (note that "nvm" is not "npm" or a type-o):
+Before building, you currently need to tell nvm to use the correct version:

     nvm use v21.0.0